traveno/ros2-docker-dev/README.md

 The above command will build the container and mount the project directory to the container's `/ros2_ws` directory.
 The container will be named my_ros_container and will be run in the background.
-To access the container via bash shell:
+To access the container use

 ```
 docker exec -it my_ros_container /bin/bash